Click here for the latest Environmental Resources Newsletter

 This popular yearly event brings interested neighborhood groups, civic organizations, and individuals together to de-litter areas of Richardson.
 The groups meet at their designated area the morning of the event and begin cleaning.
 At 11:00, the groups meet at City Hall for the after-cleanup festivities.
 Lunch is provided and participates can take part in door prizes, a jazz band, exhibitors and a children's area.

-Corporate Environmental Cleanup Program
+Community & Corporate Environmental Cleanup Program

 Businesses, organizations and other groups can help keep Richardson clean through the Health Department’s Corporate Environmental Cleanup Program.
 Parties can clean up an area near their office/school/neighborhood, or the Health Department can recommend an area where windblown and waterborne trash tends to accumulate.
 The Department can supply trash and recycling bags, vinyl gloves, and trash tongs free of charge.
 Filled trash bags can be left in one pile at the clean-up site and a city crew will pick them up.
 Learn More